LucasBorboleta/jersi-js/docs/DESIGN.md

 ## About transmission protocol

+This kind of feature has not the highest development priority.

 ### First approach

 The concern is the transmission of information between two remote browsers playing *jersi-js*.
 For simplicity, let us assume that: